• Skip to main content

 • paper towels

-• droppers (these color droppers would be great for younger kids)
+• eyedroppers (this color eyedropper kit would be great for younger kids)

 • toothpicks

-• laminator (with laminating sheets) OR a page protector
+• laminator (with laminating sheets) OR page protectors

-• Laminate the color wheel printable (download instructions above) or slide it into a page protector.
+• Laminate the color wheel printable or slide it into a page protector.

 • Dilute the food coloring a bit.